DWRP/pokedex-dio/readme.md

 # Pokedex Web App

-Welcome to the Pokedex web application!
-This project is a simple and stylish Pokedex built using HTML, CSS, and JavaScript.
-It provides a clean and responsive user interface to explore Pokemon information.
+Welcome to the Pokedex Web App project, named "pokedex-dio," developed for Digital Innovation One (DIO).
+This project is a single-page application that serves as a Pokedex, allowing users to explore a list of Pokémon and view detailed information about each Pokémon.
+The application is built using HTML, CSS, and JavaScript, featuring a clean and responsive user interface.

 ## Table of Contents